bueler/math302/index.md

 ---

 <br>
-<h2>Class materials will be ready on January 7.
+<h2>Class materials for Week 1 will be ready by the end of the day on Tuesday, January 8.
 Until then, please be patient as this online class is under construction.</h2>
 <br>

 Welcome to the homepage of Math F302 UX1 Differential Equations in **Spring 2019** at [UAF](http://www.uaf.edu/).